Frogzalcoatl/mcbedrock-give-xtra/CONTRIBUTING.md

 	pnpm install
 	```

-3. Create symlinks to the behavior and resource packs in the com.mojang folder.
+3. Link this project to the com.mojang folder.
 (Added by Frogzalcoatl)

-	Open `deploy-pack.bat` and enter "y" to link this project to the com.mojang directory.
+	Open `deploy-pack.bat` and enter "y" to create symlinks in the com.mojang folder.

 4. Open your IDE.